Noble-Lab/crema/docs/faq.rst

 The target-decoy competition (TDC) framework has been provably shown to control the FDR under two assumptions (see
 `He et al. <https://arxiv.org/abs/1501.00537`_).
-First, an incorrect match is equally likely match a target or decoy peptide, and second, PSMs are independent from each other.
+First, an incorrect match is equally likely to match a target or decoy peptide, and second, PSMs are independent from each other.
 When estimating the FDR at the PSM-level, this second assumption is violated because the same peptide can generate multiple spectra.
 We note that while dynamic exclusion reduces the magnitude of